-The master bedroom reveal is here and it looks nothing like it did a few months ago!
+The moody dark blue bedroom reveal is here and it looks nothing like it did a few months ago!
 I love these 6-week challenges so much because they really push me to complete the projects in one single space.

 For those of you who are stopping by for the first time, welcome!
 Last year my family moved into a fixer-upper in Toledo, Ohio, and have been documenting our renovations on the blog.
 In fact, I renovated our dining room for my first ORC!
 I updated my little boys’ bedroom for my second ORC last Spring.
 Thanks for following along as we work to transform our master bedroom in 6 weeks!